HBCC Parenting Classes - Click Here for Info

 Kevin Opyrchal

-Kevin leads the parent support group for the Men.
-He is a single parent of a 14-year-old son and a 20-year-old daughter.
+Kevin leads the men's group and is a parent of a teen and young adult.

 Kevin has found solutions to the communication problems he had been having with his son and is passionate to join with his community and share solutions.
 Kevin's relationship with his son, who is diagnosed with ADHD, has improved greatly and his communication improvements with his neurotypical daughter have been a side-benefit.